Alok231051/DBMS-Lab/README.md

 This repository contains the complete solution for **DBMS Lab Assignment – 1**.
 The objective of this assignment is to understand and implement fundamental **SQL concepts**, including database creation, table manipulation, and data operations using **DDL (Data Definition Language)** and **DML (Data Manipulation Language)** commands.

-All SQL queries are written manually in a `.sql` file as per the lab submission guidelines.

 ---